Lak106/Tracing-edges-from-webcam-and-local-image/README.md

 ## Note

 The script currently uses the Canny edge detection method.
-However, it can be modified to use other methods like Laplacian and Sobel by uncommenting the respective lines in the code
+However, it can be modified to use other methods like Laplacian and Sobel by uncommenting the respective lines in the code.

 # Image-Edge-Tracing